gimlet-io/gimlet-documentation/src/pages/docs/backend/laravel-deployment-tutorial.md

 ```

 Define the port where you'd like to access the app, like `8000` for example.

-You can specify a custom domain, but Gimlet will generate one for you, which you can share with your teammates after the deployment is done.

 ## Step 3: Deploy and Check Your Laravel App